GH0ST3CH/ESP32-GPS-CC1101-nRF24-add-on-board/README.md

 ## Compatibility

-Signal Crypt is a passive hardware carrier intended for CYD-based builds using compatible E01, E07, and GPS module connections.
+Signal Crypt is a passive hardware carrier intended for CYD-based builds using compatible nRF24, CC1101, and GPS module connections.

 ---

 ## Files

 This repository contains the Signal Crypt manufacturing files.

-The original release contains Gerber manufacturing files.

 Users should independently inspect the manufacturing files and verify all dimensions, connections, footprints, clearances, electrical compatibility, and fabrication settings before ordering or assembling the PCB.